 Our Annual Report on Form 10-K for the fiscal year ended March 31, 2019 and our Quarterly Report on Form 10-Q for the quarters ended June 30, 2019, September 30, 2019 and December 31, 2019, which are incorporated by reference into this prospectus, as well as our other filings with the SEC, include material risk factors relating to our business.
-Those risks and uncertainties and the risks and uncertainties described below are not the only risks and uncertainties that we face.
+Those risks and uncertainties are not the only risks and uncertainties that we face.
 Additional risks and uncertainties that are not presently known to us or that we currently deem immaterial or that are not specific to us, such as general economic conditions, may also materially and adversely affect our business and operations.
-If any of those risks and uncertainties or the risks and uncertainties described below actually occurs, our business, financial condition or results of operations could be harmed substantially.
+If any of those risks and uncertainties actually occur, our business, financial condition or results of operations could be harmed substantially.
 In such a case, you may lose all or part of your investment.
-You should carefully consider the risks and uncertainties described below and those risks and uncertainties incorporated by reference into this prospectus supplement, as well as the other information included in this prospectus supplement, before making an investment decision with respect to our common stock.
+You should carefully consider the risks and uncertainties described below and incorporated by reference herein, and all other information contained in or incorporated by reference into this prospectus, as updated by our subsequent filings under the Exchange Act, before making an investment decision with respect to our common stock.